How to get a driver’s license in Mexico

 Click here to download the English version (some questions may have changed)

-Following the written test, your driver’s license from north of the border qualifies you for a Jalisco License.
+Following the written test, your driver’s license from north of the border qualifies you for a Jalisco License but you do need to take the written exam.
 The small fee for assistance is worth it and the process takes maybe an hour in total.
 They then send you to Chapala City Hall to sign something official and when you return, your license is ready to pick up.